Long Beach Guide to Retaining Walls: What to Know Before You Build- Materials, Drainage, Permits

 2. Do You Need a Permit for a Retaining Wall in Long Beach?

-Skipping permits can cause problems later when selling your home or if a neighbor disputes the wall location.
-A professional Long Beach retaining wall contractor can help determine:
+Skipping permits can lead to fines, stop-work orders, or complications when selling your home.
+A professional Long Beach retaining wall contractor can help ensure compliance with city codes.

 retaining wall long beach, ca